-The Board of Directors held six meetings in fiscal 2015, three of which were telephonic meetings.
+The Board of Directors held five meetings in fiscal 2016, one of which was telephonic a meeting.
 Other actions of the Board of Directors were taken by unanimous written consent, as needed.
 Each director attended more than 75 percent of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board on which he served.

 Seaboard does not have any policy requiring directors to attend Seaboard's annual meeting of stockholders, although generally the directors have attended Seaboard's annual stockholders' meetings.
-All directors attended the 2015 annual meeting.
+All directors attended the 2016 annual meeting.